-I know firsthand just how stressful infertility can be, especially at parties, family meals, baby showers, etc. Below are my notes for the above video which was filmed live on Persicope.
-Download the Periscope App to get notifications of my live broadcasts!
+I know firsthand just how stressful infertility can be, especially at parties, family meals, baby showers, etc. Below are my notes for the above video, which was filmed live.
+Download the Instagram App to watch our live broadcasts!

 Why the Holidays can be a stressful time…

 Dealing with challenging questions at the dinner table such as:

 When are you going to have a baby?